umanitoba-math/general/README.md

+# General
-# The Department of Mathematics at the University of Manitoba on GitHub
+The Department of Mathematics at the University of Manitoba on GitHub

 ## Important Links